alxhill/kutt-out-gallery/README.md

 Kutt Out Gallery
 ===============

-This is a simple gallery system for kutt-out.co.uk.
-Currently rudimentary, more features/functionality coming soon.
+This is a gallery system for kutt-out.co.uk.
+Currently supports uploading images, one user login (no user db yet), and all within an updated version of the kutt-out.co.uk design.